ControlSystemStudio/phoebus/app/alarm/Readme.md

 Message Formats
 ---------------

-In general, most messages use the path to the alarm tree item as the `key`.
+All messages use a `key` that starts with the message type, followed by the path to the alarm tree item.
 Messages sent by the UI also include the user name and host name to help identify the origin of the message.

 _______________

-- Config Topic:
+- Type `C:`, Config Topic:

 The messages in the config topic consist of a path to the alarm tree item that is being configured along with a JSON of its configuration.
+Example key:

+    C:/Accelerator/Vacuum/SomePV

 The message always contains the user name and host name of who is changing the configuration.

 The full config topic JSON format for a alarm tree leaf: